sownvn/buiducson.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Pages's personal website
 ======
 This is my personal academic website.
-I share my research projects, publications, and teaching resources here.
+I share my research projects, publications, and resources here.
 Feel free to explore and connect!.

 ---